RDFLib/pyLODE/README.rst

 Installation
 --------------
 This tool can be used either as a command line utility (Linux, Mac or Windows, see below) or as a Python module in other Python code.
 It can also be used via an online API.
+This repo contains executable files for Mac & Windows (soon Linux!) that you can use without any installation too.

+Python
+^^^^^^
+Do this to use pyLODE as a Python command line program.

 This tool is available on PyPI, the Python Package Index, at https://pypi.org/project/pyLODE/ and can be installed for use as a Python module via pip: